 The kidney problem associated with Lowe syndrome is called proximal tubular dysfunction of the Fanconi type.
 This abnormality results in the loss of certain substances (amino acids, bicarbonates, and phosphates) into the urine that are normally filtered prior to excretion into the urine or reabsorbed by the body.
-However, as mentioned, the spilling of amino acids into the urine seldom begins until the end of the first year of life, sometimes delaying and confounding the diagnosis.
+However, as mentioned, the spilling or leakage of amino acids into the urine seldom begins until the end of the first year of life, sometimes delaying and confounding the diagnosis.
 The filters in the kidney (glomeruli) usually begin to fail in boys with Lowe syndrome after 10 years of age.
 Kidney failure is slow and progressive and results in a reduced life expectancy of approximately 30-40 years.

 A male has only one X-chromosome that he inherits from his mother; if a male inherits an X-chromosome that contains a disease gene, he will develop the disease.
 Female carriers of an X-linked disorder have a 25% chance with each pregnancy to have a carrier daughter like themselves, a 25% chance to have a non-carrier daughter, a 25% chance to have a son affected with the disease, and a 25% chance to have an unaffected son.
 Each pregnancy, of course, is independent of the last and does not influence the outcome of the next pregnancy.

 No males with Lowe syndrome have been reported to have children.